Fieldfare Factfile

 How rare are Fieldfare?

-Overall, Fieldfares are not rare in the UK and over 700,000 of them typically visit the British Isles each winter.
-However, they’re far more likely to be seen in areas where there is abundant food – e.g. hawthorn hedgerows and rowan trees which are full of berries.
+Overall, Fieldfares are not rare in the UK, and over 700,000 of them typically visit the British Isles each winter - though sometimes up to one million.
+However, Fieldfares are far more likely to be seen in areas where there is abundant food – e.g. hawthorn hedgerows and rowan trees which are full of berries.

 Do Fieldfares breed in the UK?